 If you are unsure about the level of security, use security experts to audit your site and give you feedback.
 Security breaches can harm your reputation and the viability of your business.
 So taking preventive measures are crucial for business survival.

 Longevity of your business will depend on customer acquisition and customer retention.
 It is easier to sell to an old customer than a new one.
 So customer retention is a time-tested strategy to increase your business base.
 To retain customers, make your supply-chain process flawless and error-free.

 A flawless supply chain can benefit your business through reduced costs, timely product supply, simplified payment process, and efficient delivery.
-Through providing a reliable supply-chain, you win the trust of your customers.
+Consider opting for a reliable order fulfillment service to save the hassle of inventory storage, pickup and shipping.
+By providing a effective supply-chain, you win the trust of your customers.
 Your brand becomes synonymous with quality and reliability.

 Everyday eCommerce is becoming more complex.
 It is easy to get lost in all the minutiae.
 But if you keep developing a store with flexible technology for transactions, security, and analytics, it will keep you competitive.
 With an efficient workforce, marketing practice, and delivery systems, you can scale your store easily.
 It will keep you prepared for future challenges.

 Let us know in the comments section what eCommerce challenges you face today.